History of the project

 In January 2013, Future Wolverton was asked by the National Energy Foundation to take part in another project to promote the Government's Green Deal.

 Specially trained volunteers carried out simple home energy surveys with Wolverton residents to establish if they could take advantage of the Green Deal.
 180 homes had screening survey carried out, 12% of which converted into full Green Deal Assessments.
 A total of 43 Wolverton residents went onto to take advantage of the Government’s Green Deal programme.

 Retrofit MK recently worked with 15 householders in Wolverton - with exposed / bare floor boards - to trial a smart ventilation system called Airex.

 Airex is essentially an an 'intelligent air brick' that replaces the original air bricks (at sub-floor level) www.airex.tech

 It helps reducing the home's heat demand through controlling otherwise uncontrolled airflow, whilst managing moisture in buildings.
 The system has in-built sensors to monitor and analyse the environmental conditions (such as temperature and humidity) and real time property diagnostics can help homeowners or landlords to undertake preventative maintenance - for example, flagging up indicators of damp.

 The Airex system can be installed simply, quickly, hassle free - within 1-2 hours each home - and with no wiring or electrical work required.
 The installation work will be done by qualified installers.

-The work is being done free of charge, there will be pre & post monitoring to learn lessons.
+The work was done free of charge, there will be pre & post monitoring to learn lessons.